aedobbyn/workflow-helpers/git_workflow_r.md

 ##### From RStudio

 * Make sure the R script is in its own directory
-* Create an Rproj in that directory
+* Create an Rproj in that directory:
-	* In a shell
+	* Either in a shell
 		* `touch .Rproj`
-	* In RStudio
+	* Or in RStudio
 		* File > New Project > Existing Directory
 	* That should make version control features available for that directory
 	* You should see a Git tab next to Environment and History in the top right pane and files in the Files tab (bottom right pane)